paulojsilva/web-scraping-nolayer/README.md

 The Domain has knowledge to how find informations with WebScraping on GitHub, deal with HTTP Requests, parallelism, etc.
 Layers:

-- Api: Expose on Web one API that has an URL request to aplicate WebScraping.
+- **Api**: Expose on Web one API that has an URL request to aplicate WebScraping.
 It relates to the Application and delegates to it the responsibility of performing WebScraping operation.
-- Application: Control Layer responsible to receive WebScraping requests and delegate to superior layer - Domain.
+- **Application**: Control Layer responsible to receive WebScraping requests and delegate to superior layer - Domain.
 The Application does not have knowledge on how to apply WebScraping.
-- Domain: Main Layer that has knowledge on how to apply WebScraping.
+- **Domain**: Main Layer that has knowledge on how to apply WebScraping.
-- Domain.Shared: Concentrates shareable DTO - Data Transfer Objects across application and system configuration objects - appsettings.json
+- **Domain.Shared**: Concentrates shareable DTO - Data Transfer Objects across application and system configuration objects - `appsettings.json`
-- CrossCutting: Transverse layer the others.
+- **CrossCutting**: Transverse layer the others.
 Concentrates extensions and exceptions used in every project.
-- CrossCutting.IoC: Limited to Dependency Injection.
+- **CrossCutting.IoC**: Limited to Dependency Injection.
 The IoC here (Inversion of Control) was used in the sense of just injecting the service into the customer, instead of the customer looking for and building the service he will use.
-- Infra.Data:
+- **Infra.Data**:
 	- Has elements relataded to Data.
 In our case, to Cache Service.
 	- But could establish repositories (Cache, NoSQL, Relational), or even concentrate logic to get HTML data (the mainstream of WebScraping)
 	- HTML Data Repositories was not created here, because the complexity of working with recursively and in parallel is high, so to segregating HTML Data in another layer would further increase the complexity.